Branding a brand program that had no brand (yet)

-Helping MA in Brand Experience Design with their first impression test
+Helping MA in Brand Experience Design with their visual identity

 Department of Multimedia Design and Graphic Arts, Cyprus University of Technology